alloc/picospawn/readme.md

 ### Synchronous (`spawnSync`)

-The `spawnSync` function is purpose-built for replacing Shell scripts with Node.js by providing a simple way to block on a child process, exit if it fails, and return its output as a string.
+The `spawnSync` function is purpose-built for replacing Shell scripts with Node.js by providing a simple way to block on a child process and exit with the same signal or non-zero status code as the child process.

+Notably, `spawnSync` defaults to using `stdio: "inherit"` and `encoding: "utf-8"`.
+You can override these by passing an options object.

 I recommend importing it like this: `{ spawnSync as $ }`